publiccodenet/about/activities/recruitment/open-position-template.md

 * have international experience
 * [for codebase steward roles: be an active participant in the codebase community you support]

-### What we expect from the [Job title]

-We expect our new [Job title] to:
-[bespoke text, starting with a verb]
-...
+### Job description

+This role is an [job title from the function structure at this scale] as defined in the [Functiegebouw Rijksoverheid]([URL to the job, for example https://www.functiegebouwrijksoverheid.nl/functiegebouw/functiefamilies/bedrijfsvoering/medewerker-administratie]) (the Dutch national government standardised role descriptions).

+> [Translated job description]

 ## More information about this position

 This is a [part or full] time role (40 hours/week) in our main offices in Amsterdam, the Netherlands.
 Assistance in relocation is possible.

 This is a one year contract, with an option to extend.
-Compensation is competitive as well as in line with the public mission of the organization.
+Compensation is based on Scale [Scale] of the Dutch national government salary framework at [amount at first step of the scale] excluding holiday pay and with generous paid vacation.

 ## More about the application process